kelseyhightower/vault-controller/docs/microservice-tutorial.md

 2016/10/31 04:07:45 renewing cert in 29 seconds
 ```

-At this point the other Pods can access the `server` service using the `https://server` address, but each client will required a signed client certificate from the PKI secret backend.
+At this point the other Pods can access the `server` service using the `https://server` address, but each client will require a signed client certificate from the PKI secret backend.

 ## Deploy the client